philipmortimer/Game-of-Life/README.md

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
 After these commands you may wish to (in a new terminal) run a command like "go run ." or "go test -v -run=TestGol/-1$".

 The [parallel](parallel) directory contains the parallelised solution.
 Similarly, the [distributed](distributed) directory contains the distributed solution.
 We produced a short report discussing our solution: [report](report.pdf).
-We also produced a bunch of [alternative versions](Alternative Versions) which used different techniques and were submitted for certain coursework extensions.
+We also produced a number of [alternative versions](alternative-versions) which used different techniques and were submitted for certain coursework extensions.
 The [coursework brief](coursework-brief/README.md) outlines the project specification.